johnny353535/yoi/docs/_pages/components/rangeInput.md

 ## JavaScript-API

-### Hook
+### Attributes

-The hook `yoi-rangeinput` accepts parameters to control the behaviour.
+The attribute `yoi-rangeinput` accepts parameters to control the behaviour.
 The following options are available:

 | key    | description                                                                  |
 | ------ | ---------------------------------------------------------------------------- |